nodriver-ai/flutter_azure_b2c/README.md

 and aims to provide a common interface to easily manage Azure AD B2C authentication process for flutter developer.

-There is a common interface that permits to handle the authentication and autorization process and it is entirely designed to work with the Azure B2C service.
+There is a common interface that permits to handle the authentication and authorization process and it is entirely designed to work with the Azure B2C service.
 For each platform is then implemented a B2CProvider that permits to adapt the common interface to the selected device.